jahangir842/kubernetes-notes/3-config-files.md

 ### Selector

-The **selector** in Kubernetes is a crucial component that enables communication between Services and Pods.
+The **selector** in Kubernetes is a crucial component that enables communication between `Services and Pods`.
 It is a key-value pair that matches the labels assigned to Pods, determining which Pods the Service should route traffic to.

 - **Purpose**: Defines the Pods that a Service targets, ensuring correct traffic routing.